pnp/sharing-is-caring/README.md

 Personal & hands-on assistance is here for YOU!

-Click here to learn more about the different resources/options available to provide you experience with the contribution process.
+[Click here](pnp-sic-contribution-guidance.md) to learn more about the different resources/options available to provide you experience with the contribution process.

 ## PnP Contribution Challenge Rewards
+More Information Coming Soon!